azat-co/aws-intermediate/02-modules.md

 * Automate anything
 * Build your own clients or interfaces for AWS
-* No need to create HTTP requests and worry about payloads, formats, headers
+* No need to create HTTP requests and worry about payloads, formats, and headers
 * Work in your favorite environment: Java, Python, Node and many more

 ---